 When a manufacturer of building materials sets out to construct a new factory, it just makes sense that the company would use its own products.
 Find out how Broken Hill Proprietary built a $280-million steel-rolling mill in this case study.

-This eight-page publication offers solutions to condensation in metal building systems.
+This five-page publication offers solutions to condensation in metal building systems.
 It contains factual information about the proper ventilation of buildings as well as systems that can be used to prevent condensation from forming.

 Most building owners will secure a standard policy known as a Business Owners Policy (BOP).
 MBMA regularly issues Insurance Bulletins that are relevant to its member companies, contractors and insurance underwriters.
 There are many advantages to metal buildings and these insurance bulletins provide a comprehensive description of the different types of insurance companies, rating systems and occupancy types.
 For more information about these bulletins and Insurance matters, visit the Building Insurance section of MBMA.com.